hzeller/beagleg/Development.md

 ### APIs
 The functionality is implemented in a stack of independently usable APIs.
+Each part of the stack has some well-defined task, and possibly delegates action levels down.

    - [gcode-parser.h](./src/gcode-parser.h) : C++-API for parsing
       [G-Code](./G-code.md) that calls callback parse events, while taking care of many internals, e.g. interpreting slightly different dialects and automatically translates everything into metric, absolute coordinates for ease of downstream receivers.
       This API in itself is independent of the rest, so it might be useful in other contexts as well.

    - [gcode-machine-control.h](./src/gcode-machine-control.h) : highlevel
-      C++-API to control a machine via G-Code: it receives G-Code events, does motion planning, axis mapping, speed/accleration segment joining and emits the resuling motor commands to MotorOperations.
+      C++-API to control a machine via G-Code: it receives G-Code events and provides the services actually needed to control a machine - from dealing with homing, showing the current position or issue machine moves.
+The machine moves are delegated to the planner for further processing.
       Depends on the gcode-parser APIs as input and motor-operations as output.
       Provides the functionality provided by the `machine-control` binary.
       If you want, you can use this API to programmatically control your machine without the detour through GCode.

+   - [planner.h](./src/planner.h) : From a sequence of requested target
+      positions with a desired speed of segments, plans actually pysically possible moves with speed/accleration segment joining, maps the axis moves to step count for motors and emits the resuling number of steps with start- and end-speed to MotorOperations.

    - [motor-operations.h](./src/motor-operations.h) : Low-level motor motion
       C++-API.
-      Receives travel speeds and speed transitions from gcode machine control planner.
+      Receives travel speeds and speed transitions from the planner.
       This is a good place to implement stepmotor driver backends.
-      The implementation here prepares parameters for the discrete approximation in the PRU motion-queue backend.
+      There are various implementations here for visualization, and one (`MotionQueueMotorOperations`) that is preparing the output for the next lower hardware level: the `MotionQueue`.
+For that, it prepares parameters for the discrete approximation in the PRU motion-queue backend.
-      The `gcode-print-stats` binary has a different implementation that uses it to determine print-time calculations, simulating how long motor movements would take.

    - [motion-queue.h](./src/motion-queue.h) : Even lower level interface: queue
       between motor-operations and hardware creating motion profiles in realtime.
       The implementation is done in the BeagleBone-PRU, but is separated out enough that it is not dependent on it: The required operations could be implemented in microcontrollers or FPGAs (32 bit operations help...).
-      There is a simulation implementation (sim-firmware.cc) that illustrates what to do with the parameters.
-The simulation just outputs the would-be result as CSV file (good for debugging).
+      There is a simulation implementation (`sim-firmware.cc`) that illustrates what to do with the parameters.
+The simulation just outputs the would-be result as CSV file (good for debugging and visualization with gnuplot).

    - [determine-print-stats.h](./src/determine-print-stats.h): Highlevel API
       facade to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc.
       Since this takes the actual travel planning into account, the values are a correct prediction of the actual print or CNC time.
+Implements a `GCodeParser::EventReceiver` and a `MotorOperations` interface to get all the necessary information to calculate the needed time.

+   - gcode2ps is a utility that outputs gcode and resulting motor-movements as PostScript image to help visualize in development.

 The interfaces are C++ objects.